jancborchardt/jancborchardt.net/blog/open-source-business-and-community.md

 ## Licenses
 - **[Creative Commons](https://creativecommons.org/share-your-work/licensing-types-examples/licensing-examples/) for text & media:** Recommended are Attribution or Attribution-ShareAlike
 - **[AGPL](https://en.wikipedia.org/wiki/Affero_General_Public_License) for code:** Comparable to Creative Commons Attribution-ShareAlike, so other people need to also publish their changes under the same license.
-Easily explained at [tldrlegal.com](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0))
+Easily explained at [tldrlegal.com](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) – this makes sure that a potential »competitor« needs to open source all their modifications.

 ## Working in the open
 - Code and issues in the open, transparent process